gnanevv/rest-room/README.md

 ## Description

-Rest Room is a mobile application that allows users to book and manage their hotel stays.
-The app provides a user-friendly interface for booking hotels, viewing available rooms, and managing reservations.
-It also includes features for tracking travel history, managing payment information, and accessing hotel amenities and services.
+Rest Room is a mobile application that allows users find public restrooms.
+The app provides a user-friendly interface for searching and finding public restrooms.
+It also includes features for tracking travel history, managing payment information.
+The app is still in development and is not ready for production.
+The public restroom data is not real and is only for testing purposes.

 ## Tech Stack

 - React Native
 - Expo
 - Nativewind
-- React Navigation
-- React Native Vector Icons
-- React Native Gesture Handler
 - React Native Reanimated
-- React Native Safe Area Context
-- React Native Screens
-- React Native Svg
-- React Native Url Polyfill
-- React Native Web
-- React Native Webview

 ## Installation